Therapeutic Massage Program

 - Prepare Therapeutic Massage graduates for employment in accordance with the State

 at the associate degree in applied science level who are competent to perform massage

-- Prepare the Therapeutic Massage graduates to sit and pass the National Certification Examination, and obtain licensure for the State of Rhode Island.
+- Prepare the Therapeutic Massage graduates to sit and pass the State Licensing Examination

-- Sponsor public awareness contracts, which enhance understanding on the profession of Therapeutic Massage, and promote health and wellness in the population of the State
+of Therapeutic Massage, and promote health and wellness in the population of the State

 The Therapeutic Massage Faculty Believes That:

 - The task of the therapeutic massage practitioner is to assist and educate the client